Mitigating the barren plateau problem in linear optics: Conclusion and discussion

-\acknowledgements I thank Harry Bromley for helping me use Aegiq's Lightworks Python SDK~\cite{lightworks} for the numerical simulations.
-I thank Callum W. Duncan for pointing out the generalisation of the two-eigenvalue property of fermionic phase shifters which culminated in the idea for the DVPS.
+\acknowledgements I thank Harry Bromley for helping me use Aegiq's Lightworks Python SDK~\cite{lightworks} for the numerical simulations of this work.
+I thank Callum W. Duncan for pointing out the two-eigenvalue generalisation beyond fermion sampling.
 I thank Pieter Kok for pointing out the martingale strategy to improve the non-linear DVPS and its link with the NS gate.
-Finally, I thank Scott Dufferwiel, Maksym Sich and everyone mentioned above for valuable discussions.
+Finally, I thank Scott Dufferwiel, Jiannis K. Pachos, Emma Heley, Alex Little, Maksym Sich and everyone mentioned above for valuable discussions.

 \onecolumngrid